-- 7.6.1.
+- 8.6.1.
 Bulletins (and their revisions) are defined to have finite lifetimes as viable, functioning documents; see Sec.
-1.4.4.
-Thus, the Oglethorpe University Bulletin: 2015-2016 cannot be cited as referencing valid graduation requirements following the conclusion of the 2021-2022 academic year, for example. - 7.6.2.
+1.2.4.
+Thus, the Oglethorpe University Bulletin: 2016-2017 cannot be cited as referencing valid graduation requirements following the conclusion of the 2022-2023 academic year, for example. - 8.6.2.
 Students who leave Oglethorpe and who are subsequently readmitted must follow the Bulletin requirements (including graduation requirements) in existence at (or subsequent to) the time of their readmission; see Sec.
-5.24.5.
-Such students may not elect to graduate under requirements in effect at or prior to the time they left the University even if a Bulletin in effect at that time has not yet reached the end of its lifetime. - 7.6.3.
+6.24.5.
+Such students may not elect to graduate under requirements in effect at or prior to the time they left the University even if a Bulletin in effect at that time has not yet reached the end of its lifetime. - 8.6.3.
 If courses listed in earlier Bulletin versions are no longer offered, no accommodation will necessarily be made.
-Students will have to select graduation requirements from a Bulletin where all required courses are still viable. - 7.6.4.
+Students will have to select graduation requirements from a Bulletin where all required courses are still viable. - 8.6.4.
 If academic programs (majors and/or minors) listed in earlier Bulletin versions are no longer offered, no accommodations will necessarily be made.
-Students will have to select programs from among those which are viable at the time of interest. - 7.6.5.
-Students must choose a coherent set of graduation requirements (including requirements for major(s) and any minor(s), general education requirements, etc.) from a single Bulletin.
+Students will have to select programs from among those which are viable at the time of interest. - 8.6.5.
+Students must choose a coherent set of graduation requirements (including requirements for major(s) and any minor(s) or concentration(s), general education requirements, etc.) from a single Bulletin.
 It is not permissible to mix and match these requirements from different Bulletins.
-(Back to ToC)

-8. Major and Minor Programs and Their Requirements
+9. Major, Minor, and Other Programs and Their Requirements

-8.1.
+9.1.
 Accounting

-B.S. in Accounting

-B.B.A. in Accounting

-Minor in Accounting (TU)

-Minor in Accounting (ADP)
+B.S. in Accounting B.B.A. in Accounting Minor in Accounting (TU) Minor in Accounting (ADP)